magneticio/vamp2setup/README.md

 ./vamp-bootstrap.sh
 ```

-Enter password when asked, password will not be visable and it will be asked twice.
+Enter password when asked, password will not be visible and it will be asked twice.

 Installer will tell you where to connect like: